History

 Name Year of Birth Year Appointed Years Active

-Francisco Picabea
+Francisco Pikabea

 Pedro Calafel